kendravant/gc_project/Codebook.md

 ### meanAndStandardDeviationActivities ###
 ------------------------------------------
-10,299 observations of 79 variables: 46 mean features and 33 standard deviation features
+10,299 observations of 79 variables: 46 mean (including mean and mean frequency) features and 33 standard deviation features

 This dataset contains only the features which are either a mean or a standard deviation.
 * mean is the mean value